 Especially food!
 Who wants to go hungry?

-With the bounty of Thanksgiving, this basic of daily life may be overlooked, for so many, it’s an everyday struggle.
+With the bounty of the Thanksgiving dinner table, this basic of daily life may be overlooked.
+But for so many, it’s an everyday struggle.
+And I’m eternally thankful for God’s provision and the way He satisfies my hungry soul.

 #4 My Country

 What a privilege it is to live in a country where I am free to worship God!
-I am so grateful for the opportunity to live in a nation where I can express my views and practice my religion without fear.
+I’m so grateful for the opportunity to live in a nation where I can express my views and practice my religion without fear.

 #5 Answered Prayers